Ouranosinc/pavics-sdi/docs/source/processes/basic_climate.rst

 Basic climate data analysis
 ===========================

 The following processes concern basic climate data analysis, methods for formatting data to examine a specific region or time interval.
+They are provided by Flyingpigeon's :ref:`subset processes <flyingpigeon:subset_processes_api>`.

 ..
     Spatial subsetting and regridding are methods of deriving a new set of data from another set of data using interpolation techniques to generate different spatial or temporal resolutions.